 I am an architect, with a master in sociology and PhD in urban geography.
-I studied
+I took photography

-photography nearly 40 years ago.
-Currently, I am preparing a book of photography entitled
+courses nearly 40 years ago.
+Currently, I am preparing a book of photography entitled “Streets of the

-I like to travel and meet the world with its streets and its people, but the part that responds to my interest, my vision and philosophy of life.
-These images are a look at someone’s world, a journey
+I like to travel and encounter the world with its streets and its people, but the part that corresponds

+to my interest, my vision and philosophy of life.
+My photos are a look at someone’s world, a journey

-into their space and their life; an attempt to build a story without affection, but part of a social
+into their space and their life; an attempt to build a story without affection, as part of a social

-I present different stories that intersect in the streets and in their plurality create a certain
+I present different visual stories that intersect in the streets and in their plurality create a certain

 connection; a new sense.
-These images can be a set or a detail, an action, a look or a hand; a fixed
+These images can be regard, a hand, a detail or a full scene; a fixed

 temporality that captures movement.
 A piece of something that states a vaster space.

-an attempt to unit and integrate through symbols, images and spaces.
+attempt to unit and integrate through symbols, images and spaces.
 The essence of parks, markets,

 religious celebrations, city functions, and movements of people, all reflect a way of being that after

-all have too many similarities, and points in common in many parts of the world.
+all have too many similarities and points in common in many parts of the world.

 My images aim to reunite us with the common man, using a simple visual grammar that reveals the